AlexParamonov/undo-serializer-active_model/README.md

 ------------

 Gem is designed to be used with Undo gem.
-Add it in global config:
+Customize Undo to use serializer in global configuration:

 ``` ruby
 Undo.configure do |config|